hienning/columnview/README.md

 * jQuery 2 or greater.
 I created the demo against this version of jQuery.
 However, you may use a lower version if necessary, because I didn't use too many functionality of jQuery.
 * Bootstrap 3.
 I built this plugin on the top of it.
+* FontAwesome.
+I need this to create check-state for the item of column.

 ## Usage